2017 Kansas City Chiefs season

-The 2017 Kansas City Chiefs season was the franchise's 48th season in the National Football League, the 55th as the Kansas City Chiefs, the 58th overall, the fifth under head coach Andy Reid, and first under general manager Brett Veach.
-They won the AFC West, but lost to Tennessee in the Wild Card round after blowing a 21-3 lead at the half.
-The season was the first to feature future two-time MVP and Super Bowl MVP Patrick Mahomes whose first start came in the last game of the regular season against the Denver Broncos, a game which had no playoff implications as the Chiefs had secured the division in Week 16.
+The 2017 season was the Kansas City Chiefs' 48th in the National Football League (NFL), their 55th as the Kansas City Chiefs, their 58th overall, their fifth under head coach Andy Reid and their first under general manager Brett Veach.
+They won the AFC West, but lost to the Tennessee Titans in the wild card round after blowing a 21–3 lead at the half.
+The season was the first to feature future two-time MVP and three-time Super Bowl MVP Patrick Mahomes whose first start came in the last game of the regular season against the Denver Broncos, a game which had no playoff implications as the Chiefs had secured the division in Week 16.

-As of 2023, this represents the most recent season neither making nor hosting the AFC Championship game for the Chiefs.
+As of 2024, the 2017 season is the most recent season that the Chiefs did not win a playoff game, as well as the most recent season that the team failed to advance to at least the AFC Championship Game.